-In order to avoid instantiating services that might not be used, we use lazy services that get instantiated only when their proxy is interacted with.
-Symfony comes with a proxy generator, but it's kind of too much for what I need, and worst of all, it does not support final classes.
+To avoid instantiating services that might not be used, we use lazy services that get instantiated only when their proxy is interacted with.
+Symfony comes with a proxy generator, but it is kind of too much for what I need, and worst of all, it doesn't support final classes.
 Tired of writing handcrafted proxies, I finally rolled up my sleeves to write my own generator.

 https://github.com/olvlvl/symfony-dependency-injection-proxy

 Symfony uses ocramius/proxy-manager to generate its proxies.
-It's a great solution, and it can proxy everything and its dog, but it's not exactly tailored for dependency injection concerns.
+It is a great solution, and it can proxy everything and its dog, but it is not exactly tailored for dependency injection concerns.
 Also, it produces a large amount of code, like 10Kb for a class with one property and one method.
-Just check this comparison to get an idea.
-Besides, it's not working with final classes, which all of my classes implementing an interface are.
+Check this comparison to get an idea.
+Besides, it is not working with final classes, which all of my classes implementing an interface are.

 Handcrafted proxies

-I could not bring myself to use Symfony's proxy generator.
-I had no need for most of the code that was generated, I did not want to remove final from my classes, and I had the sneaking suspicious it was impacting the performance of my application.
+I couldn't bring myself to use Symfony's proxy generator.
+I had no need for most of the code that was generated, I didn't want to remove final from my classes, and I had the sneaking suspicious it was impacting the performance of my application.
 So instead, I was writing my proxies by hand, and of course their tests too.

 The following code is a proxy I wrote for a logger implementing LoggerInterface.
-You'll immediately notice there's a couple of sad things going on.
+You will immediately notice there are a couple of sad things going on.
 The proxy has knowledge of the whole container and requires the service identifier.
 I could use a service locator that would only hold that one service, but frankly, at this point, why bother?
 It does the job, but none of this is great.

 <?php